shemlock/readme-generator/README.md

 * If you see a question than has a checkbox, as seen in the image below.
 * Please use the up and down arrow keys to go through the options, then press spacebar to select an option.
-* After pressing spacebar to select you should see a little asteriks next to your chosen option.
+* After pressing spacebar to select you should see a little asterisk next to your chosen option.
 If you are happy with this selection then press enter.

 ![checkbox](assets/images/checkbox.png)

-After answering all the questions, you should see a 'examplereadme.md creating successfully".
+After answering all the questions, you should see a 'examplereadme.md creating successfully' message.

-Now when you go to your files you will see an 'examplereadme.md' file has been created, as shown below.
+Now when you go to your files you will see that a 'examplereadme.md' file has been created, as shown below.

 ![examplefile](assets/images/examplefile.png)